Beam-Connectivity/beam-connectivity.github.io/vacancies/2023-05-backend-engineer-l1.md

 1. Be a good communicator - working remotely requires that we are comfortable articulating really complex things
 1. Strong in python - familiarity with production-grade python code, dependency management, linting, testing, etc
-1. Working with AWS serverless stack - deploying resources and troubleshooting (usually IAM policies 😉)
+1. Real-world experience with AWS - deploying resources and troubleshooting (usually IAM policies 😉)
 1. REST APIs - preferably implementation in python, but familiarity with the architecture and principles is more important
 1. Investigative and innovative - able to solve problems, make technical leaps and find solutions as part of a team or (sometimes) on your own